-Complex care management is a free benefit available to qualifying Vaya members who receive Medicaid or are uninsured.
-Formerly called care coordination, complex care management is designed to help people with mental health needs, substance use disorders or intellectual or developmental disabilities (IDD) who may also need special medical and social support.
+Care management is a free benefit available to qualifying Vaya members who receive Medicaid or are uninsured.
+Formerly called care coordination, care management is designed to help people with mental health needs, substance use disorders, or intellectual or developmental disabilities (IDD) who may also need special medical and social support.
 Our team-based approach to healthcare and integrated treatment planning make it easier to connect with the care you need.

-- Identify members who are eligible for complex care management through referrals and reports
+- Identify members who are eligible for care management through referrals and reports

 - Complete a health risk assessment to identify areas where you may need support

 - Develop a care plan with prioritized, whole-person goals and interventions

 - Manage your services across the continuum of care and link you to appropriate treatment

 - Ensure you receive appropriate clinical assessments and evaluations and have access to clinical and medical specialists